Centre for Advanced Modelling and Geospatial lnformation Systems (CAMGIS)

 The centre embarks research on the demonstration of the complexity of relationship between the climate changes (both at micro and macro level) and its direct impact on natural hazards in Australia.
 It will also focus on the utilization of geoinformation technologies (GIT) to study the natural disasters and to provide technical solution to the local councils.
 Additionally, the CAMGIS will research about the different types of prevailing natural hazards (i.e. bushfires, coastal erosion, floods, mass movements etc.) to reduce the impacts that can be taken prior to their occurrence, by adapting spatial information technologies (Decision Support Systems) to support increased coordination among multiple programs of risk management by examining the application of these technologies to the task of identifying, analysing, assessing, treating and monitoring.
 The increasing frequency and severity of natural disasters coupled with technical advances mean that there are interesting paradigms and scenarios that have come forth, posing both opportunities for the proposed CAMGIS.

 Data Simulation and Visualisation

-The research will be using multi-sensor space-borne remote sensing data and geographical information systems (GIS) in various applications in renewable energy mapping applications.
-This research activity will evaluate renewable energy such as wind, solar, wave as well as bioenergy in Australia and the rest of the world.
+This research activity will assess the potential for deployment of renewable energy sources (such as wind, solar, wave and bioenergy, as well as energy efficiency through heat recovery) in Australia and the rest of the world, by using multi-sensor space-borne remote sensing data and geographical information systems (GIS).
 The GIS-based spatial and temporal modelling will allow the scientists and stakeholders to build decision support systems tools when developing integrated renewable energy master plan.
 The research focus areas are Renewable Energy including Bioenergy, Solar Energy, Wind Energy, Wave energy, Tidal Power, Hydro Power, Energy Efficiency and Energy Policy.